cbgeo-archives/mpm3d-doc/input/input.md

 dampingRatio                   0.05
 ```

-Most of the parameters are self-explanatory.
-There are two things to be explained:
-* Newmark Integration
-* Damping
+`gravityFlag` determines if gravity is on or off. `1` is on, `0` is off.
+`boundaryFrictionMiu` determines the friction coefficient, ranging from `0` to `1`.
+`soilParticleSpacing` is used to calculate the mass of a point, using: `mass = soilParticleSpacing  * soilParticleSpacing  * soilParticleSpacing  * density` for a 3D model.
+`timeInterval` determines the time-step in seconds and `numberOfSteps` determines the number of steps. `numberOfSubStepsOS ` is the number of substeps.

-### Newmark Integration
+#### Newmark Integration

-Putting `newmarkMethod` as 1 would integrate velocity and displacement using Newmark-beta method (1959).
-The details of the mathematics can be seen here: https://en.wikipedia.org/wiki/Newmark-beta_method.
+Setting `newmarkMethod` as 1 will integrate velocity and displacement using the Newmark-beta method (1959).
+The details of the mathematics can be seen at: https://en.wikipedia.org/wiki/Newmark-beta_method.

 In this method, two extra parameters are required, i.e., `gamma` and `beta`.
-A reasonable value of `gamma` is 0.5 and `beta` could be anywhere between 0 and 0.5 with a recommended value of 0.25.
+A reasonable value of `gamma` is 0.5 and `beta` can be anywhere between 0 and 0.5 with a recommended value of 0.25.

-### Damping
+#### Damping

-To reduce oscillation in this explicit code, artificial damping is implemented.
-Putting `dampingFlag` as 1 would add damping to the equation of motion.
+To reduce stress oscillation in this explicit code, artificial damping is implemented.
+Setting `dampingFlag` as 1 will add damping to the equation of motion.

-One parameter is required, i.e., `dampingRatio`.
-A recommended value is between 0.02 and 0.05.
+A `dampingRatio` parameter is required with a recommended value is between 0.02 and 0.05.

 Reference to this method could be obtained from: https://elib.uni-stuttgart.de/handle/11682/513.